jroth01/JobCoinMixer/README.md

 3. For each user's original amount sent to our deposit address,
      * Generate small incremental transactions that sum to the original amount
      * Prepare a batch of all the small transactions to be sent from the mixer's deposit address to various house addresses
-4. Make the small incremental transactions from the mixer's deposit address to various house addresses in a randomized, staggered manner
+4. Make the small incremental transactions from the mixer's deposit address to various house addresses in a randomized, staggered manner with a delay between each deposit
-5. Make a final set of small incremental transactions from the house addresses back to each user's withdrawal addresses in a randomized, staggered manner
+5. Make a final set of small incremental transactions from the house addresses back to each user's withdrawal addresses in a randomized, staggered manner with a delay between each deposit

 This particular JobCoin mixer does not take a fee of any kind.